mhearne-usgs/smtools/README.md

  * scipy, a Python library which provides many user-friendly and efficient numerical routines such as routines for numerical integration and optimization. <a href="<a href="http://www.scipy.org/scipylib/index.html">http://www.scipy.org/scipylib/index.html</a>
  * obspy, a Python library for dealing with seismology data.
  * neicio, a Python library for reading/writing various spatial data formats (including ShakeMap grid.xml).
+ * neicmap, a Python library for contains functions for various spatial calculations.
+ * seisk, a Python library for downloading and manipulating seismic data. <a href="https://github.com/kallstadt-usgs/seisk">https://github.com/kallstadt-usgs/seisk</a>

 The best way to install numpy,matplotlib,and scipy is to use one of the Python distributions described here: